#MuellerTime Trends On Twitter After Robert Mueller Finally Agrees To Testify In Open Session On July 17

 — Warren Parker (@waparker536) June 26, 2019

-In his first and only public remarks since his appointment as special counsel, delivered in a brief speech May 29, Mueller warned that his report was “my testimony,” adding, “I would not provide information beyond that which is already public in an appearance before Congress,” as The Inquisitr reported.
+In his first and only public remarks since his appointment as special counsel, delivered in a brief speech May 29, Mueller warned that his report was “my testimony,” adding, “I would not provide information beyond that which is already public in any appearance before Congress,” as The Inquisitr reported.

-But as former federal prosecutor Renato Mariotti noted via Twitter account, even if he refuses to discuss anything beyond what is contained in the report, Mueller’s testimony will nonetheless, in Mariotti’s view, serve an important purpose.
+But as former federal prosecutor Renato Mariotti noted via Twitter, even if he refuses to discuss anything beyond what is contained in the report, Mueller’s testimony will nonetheless, in Mariotti’s view, serve an important purpose.

 “This will really matter, even if Mueller merely repeats what he said in his report,” the former prosecutor said.
 “The vast majority of Americans have never read it.”